-Immigration Lawyers in BC
+Canadian Immigration Lawyers

-Our PR services include:
+Our services include:

 1. Permanent Residency (PR)

 Obtaining permanent residency allows individuals to live, work, and study in Canada indefinitely, with access to healthcare, employment benefits, and a pathway to citizenship.
+Our team is dedicated to helping you achieve permanent residency with personalized support and guidance every step of the way.

-• Permanent Residency Applications – Assistance with Express Entry, Provincial Nominee Programs (PNP), and other PR pathways.
+- Permanent Residency Applications – Assistance with Express Entry, Provincial Nominee Programs (PNP), and other PR pathways

-• PR Renewals – Guidance on renewing PR cards and maintaining PR status.
+- PR Renewals – Guidance on renewing PR cards and maintaining PR status

-Citizenship Applications and Immigration Appeals
+3. Citizenship Applications

 We assist clients with: